The SmartKey™ PKCS#11 library for Linux 64-bit can be downloaded here.

 SmartKey PKCS#11 library implements this by mapping the application credential to the user PIN,

-and by having a single slot (numbered 0), with a token (numbered 1) already initialized.
+and by having an arbitrarily large number of slots (numbered from 0), with a single token (numbered 1) already initialized.

 Administration of SmartKey is done using the web UI and using the REST APIs, so the support for doing it through the PKCS#11 library is disabled.